 The composition of WPB-ILVs is likely to be complex.
 Each ILV contains a small biopsy of the cell's cytoplasm with components such as ribosomes and glycogen granules clearly visible [47].
-Proteomic and RNA sequence (RNAseq) analysis of EC-derived exosomes has shown a rich diversity of proteins and RNA types, and functional studies implicate EC exosomes in regulating a wide range of processes including cellular protection [55], atheroprotection [56], immune tolerance [57], antitumor response [58] and angiogenesis [59,60].
-Interestingly, the angiogenic function of EC exosomes overlaps with those of other soluble WPB cargo proteins such as Ang-2, VWF and IGFBP7 [24,27,37,61] and it is possible that exosome release via the WPB-ILV pathway complements or augments the function of soluble angiogenic mediators in WPBs.
-Whether the exact composition of WPB ILVs differs from other EC-derived exosomes and if the quantities of cargo released via this novel pathway are of sufficient magnitude to drive biological processes, requires further studies.
-Establishing how WPB ILVs are formed will be an important step towards elucidating their physiological role.
-Such insights may also provide new approaches to selectively promote or interfere with the formation of WPB ILVs, allowing for systematic investigations of their composition using multi-omic profiling and functional studies of (purified) WPB-ILVs.
+Proteomic and RNA sequence analysis of endothelial cell (EC)-derived exosomes has shown a rich diversity of proteins and RNA types, and functional studies implicate EC exosomes in regulating a wide range of processes, including cellular protection [55], atheroprotection [56], immune tolerance [57], antitumor response [58], and angiogenesis [59,60].

+Interestingly, the angiogenic function of EC exosomes overlaps with those of other soluble WPB cargo proteins such as Ang2, VWF, and IGFBP7 [24,27,37,61], and it is possible that exosome release via the WPB-ILV pathway complements or augments the function of soluble angiogenic mediators in WPBs.
+Whether the exact composition of WPB-ILVs differs from other EC-derived exosomes and if the quantities of cargo released via this novel pathway are of sufficient magnitude to drive biological processes requires further study.
+Establishing how WPB-ILVs are formed will be an important step toward elucidating their physiological role.
+Such insights may also provide new approaches to selectively promote or interfere with the formation of WPB-ILVs, allowing for systematic investigations of their composition using multiomic profiling and functional studies of (purified) WPB-ILVs.